Efficient active learning of sparse halfspaces with arbitrary bounded noise: Main Algorithm

 Then, given the example $(x_t, y_t)$, it performs an online mirror descent update (line~\ref{line:omd}) with regularizer $R(w)$, along with a carefully designed update vector $-\alpha g_t$.
 The gradient vector

 is a carefully-scaled version of $- y_t x_t$.
-Observe that if the bounded noise rate $\eta = 0$, i.e. the realizable setting, our algorithm will set $g_t = -\ind{\hat{y}_t \neq y_t} y_t x_t$, which is the gradient vector widely used in online classification algorithms, such as Perceptron~\citep{rosenblatt1958perceptron}, Winnow~\citep{littlestone1987learning} and $p$-norm algorithms~\citep{grove2001general,gentile2003robustness}.
-As we shall see, this modified update is vital to the bounded noise tolerance property of our algorithm (see Lemma~\ref{lem:update-distance}).
-We remark that Algorithm~\ref{alg:refine} is computationally efficient, as each step of online mirror descent update only requires solving a convex optimization problem; specifically, $\Kcal$ is a convex set, and $D_R(\cdot, \cdot)$ is convex in its first argument.
+Observe that if $\eta = 0$, i.e. the noise-free setting, our algorithm sets $g_t = -\ind{\hat{y}_t \neq y_t} y_t x_t$, which is the gradient widely used in online classification algorithms, such as Perceptron~\cite{rosenblatt1958perceptron}, Winnow~\cite{littlestone1987learning} and $p$-norm algorithms~\cite{grove2001general,gentile2003robustness}.
+As we shall see, this modified update is important to the algorithm's bounded noise tolerance (Lemma~\ref{lem:update-distance}).
+Observe that Algorithm~\ref{alg:refine} is computationally efficient, as each step of online mirror descent update only requires solving a convex optimization problem; specifically, $\Kcal$ is a convex set, and $D_R(\cdot, \cdot)$ is convex in its first argument.

-We also remark that when invoking Algorithm~\ref{alg:refine}, we use regularizers $R(w)$ of form $\Phi_v(w) = \frac{1}{2(p-1)}\| w - v \|_p^2$, for $p = \frac{\ln (8d)}{\ln (8d) - 1}$.
-This choice of regularizer is well known to induce attribute efficiency~\citep{grove2001general,gentile2003robustness}.
-It is also possible to use the negative entropy regularizer along with the feature augmentation trick as in~\cite{kivinen1997exponentiated} to obtain attribute efficiency; we leave the details to future work.
-If instead we choose the squared distance function $\Phi_{v,2}(w) = \frac{1}{2}\| w - v\|_2^2$ as the regularizer, the resulting algorithm may not have the attribute-efficiency property as desired.
+In the calls of Algorithm~\ref{alg:refine} in Algorithm~\ref{alg:main}, the constraint set $\Kcal_k$ is different from the one in~\cite{zhang2018efficient}, where an additional $\ell_1$ constraint is used and is crucial for near-optimal dependence on the sparsity and dimension.
+Here $\ell_1$ constraints are not necessary.
+In fact, when invoking Algorithm~\ref{alg:refine}, we use regularizer $R(w)$ of form $\Phi_v(w) = \frac{1}{2(p-1)}\| w - v \|_p^2$ for $p = \frac{\ln (8d)}{\ln (8d) - 1}$, which is well known to induce attribute efficiency~\cite{grove2001general,gentile2003robustness}.
+See Appendix~\ref{sec:local-convergence} for a formal treatment.

-After a sequence of iterates $w_1, \ldots, w_T$ have been generated, we tailor a standard online-to-batch conversion~\citep{cesa2004generalization} to our problem: we take an average over the normalization of $w_t$'s (i.e. $\hat{w}_t$'s), and furthermore normalize, resulting in our refined estimate $\tilde{w}$.
+After obtaining the iterates $\{w_t\}_{t=1}^T$, we tailor online-to-batch conversion~\cite{cesa2004generalization} to our problem: we take an average over the $\ell_2$-normalized $w_t$'s, and further normalize it to obtain our refined estimate $\tilde{w}$.